armakuni/fidelity-docker-workshop/exercise-4/README.md

 This is an evolving specification and lives through collaborative efforts at: https://compose-spec.io/

+> NOTE: List of available docker compose commands: `docker compose --help`

 ### Questions

 - How would could this be useful in your develop workflow? (hint: isolation, micro services, development & testing)

 ## creating our own compose file

-Create a file name `docker-compose.yml` this is the standard naming convention, not required however.
+Create a file name `docker-compose.yml` this is the standard naming convention, not required however, you would have to use the `-f` and path for non-standard name.

 We need to instruct docker compose which version, latest being `3.9` followed by what `services` we wish to create and configure: